Temporomandibular Joint Syndrome – TMJ | Temporomandibular Joint Disorder – TMD

 According to the researchers, “This implies that subclinical muscle inflammation may be involved in TMD myalgia pathophysiology (The process of TMD), but that there is no direct cause-relation between inflammation and pain.”8

 Subclinical means something not detected or understood.
 There is a chronic inflammatory response because something is not healing.
 In our experience that something is that the entire TMJ is in degenerative disease state, it is dying.
 This is a problem of whole jaw joint disease and treatments must address the entire jaw joint.

 Prolotherapy and Stem Cell Therapy for Temporomandibular Joint Pain and Dysfunction

-Doctors out of Singapore have just released their report on stem cell therapy for TMJ and TMD.
+National University of Singapore doctors found that they could regenerate the cartilage of the TMJ joint with a stem cell therapy solution and have recently released their report on stem cell therapy for TMJ and TMD.
 Here are summary facts on their paper.